-As of December 31, 2017, there was \$88.2 million of total unrecognized compensation cost related to non-vested, stock-based payment awards granted under all of our equity compensation plans and all non-plan option grants.
+As of December 31, 2018, there was \$117.5 million of total unrecognized compensation cost related to non-vested, stock-based payment awards granted under all of our equity compensation plans and all non-plan option grants.
 Total unrecognized compensation cost will be adjusted for future changes in estimated forfeitures.
-We expect to recognize this compensation cost over a weighted-average period of 3.0 years.
+We expect to recognize this compensation cost over a weighted-average period of 2.8 years.

-For the years ended December 31, 2017, 2016 and 2015, we estimated the fair value of each option grant and ESPP purchase right on the date of grant using the Black-Scholes option pricing model with the following weighted-average assumptions:
+We estimated the fair value of each option grant and ESPP purchase right on the date of grant using the Black-Scholes option pricing model with the following weighted-average assumptions: